Understanding the Available Balance in Your Bank Account

 There are generally two reasons for a low available balance:

-Deposits: when you deposit funds into your account, your bank might not allow you to use the money immediately.
-They don’t know if the payment is legitimate, and the money takes several days (at least) to transfer.
-You can generally use up to $200 by the next business day (or $5,000 if you deposit more than $5,000 in checks on the same day), and some banks let you use your money more quickly – especially if you’re a long-time account holder with no history of depositing bad checks.
-Government issued checks like tax refunds might also be available quickly.
-However, other items, like personal checks and checks from overseas, are riskier and banks take longer to release those funds.
+Deposits: When you deposit funds into your account, your bank might not allow you to use the money immediately.
+They don’t know whether the payment is legitimate, and the money takes several days to transfer.
+You can generally use up to $200 by the next business day, and some banks let you use your money more quickly—especially if you’re a longtime account holder with no history of depositing bad checks.
+Government-issued checks such as tax refunds also might be available quickly.
+However, others, such as personal checks and checks from overseas, are riskier and banks take longer to release those funds.
 Banks will even hold cashier's checks for a few extra days in some cases.

+Although this can be inconvenient, these holds can protect you.
 If a check bounces, you're responsible for the funds.
-So if you spend the money from a bad check, you'll have to replace those funds in your bank account (and pay fees to your bank, which doesn't seem fair).
-Plus you'll end up bouncing checks, racking up fees, and more.
+So if you spend the money from a bad check, you'll have to replace those funds in your bank account (plus pay fees to your bank).
+Also, you could end up bouncing checks of your own and racking up fees as a result.
+Not giving access to this money right away allows your bank a chance to make sure the check was good.
 If you ever have any doubt about a check, wait a while before you spend the money.

-Even though you can't spend your money, it is helpful to know how much you have (or had) and how much is potentially available once all of those holds go away.
+Even if you can't spend your money immediately, it is helpful to know how much you have (or had) and how much is potentially available once all of those holds go away.
 So your bank provides other balances for you as well.